Temporary Protection in Law on Foreigners and International Protection

 shall be stipulated in a Directive to be issued by the Council of Ministers.

 According to Article 105 of Law No.6458 on Foreigners and International Protection; “Identify methods and measures to be employed in case of a mass Influx” is among the duties of Migration Policies Board which was established by the Law.
 (1) The Migration Policies Board operates under the chairmanship of the Minister and is comprised of the undersecretaries of the Ministry of Family and Social Policies, Ministry for European Union, Ministry of Labour and Social Security, Ministry of Foreign Affairs, Ministry of Interior, Ministry of Culture and Tourism, Ministry of Finance, Ministry of National Education, Ministry of Health, and Ministry of Transport, Maritime and Communications as well as the President of the Presidency of the Turks Abroad and Related Communities and the Director General for Migration Management.
 Depending on the agenda of the meeting, representatives from the relevant ministries, other national or international agencies and organisations, and non-governmental organisations may be invited to the meetings.
 (2) The Board shall convene at least once a year upon the call of the Chairman.
 In cases when considered necessary, the Board may convene extraordinarily upon the call of the Chairman.
 The Chairman shall determine the agenda of the meeting in consultation with the members.
-The Directorate General shall serve as the secretariat of the Board.
+The Presidency shall serve as the secretariat of the Board.

 (3) The duties of the board are as follows: